-Students must conduct themselves as adults at all times.
+Students must always conduct themselves as adults.
 Offensive conduct or language will not be tolerated.
 Good judgment, professional conduct and adherence to the dress code are required of each student regardless of the situation.
 Students who cannot conduct themselves accordingly will be warned, suspended and/or dismissed.